 You deserve compensation for expenses you paid to travel privately or publicly to and from necessary medical appointments.
-These expenses can include mileage, tolls, and parking fees for personal vehicles or public transportation costs such as bus fares, taxi fees, and rideshare services.
-Hotel room charges and meals for out-of-town travel-related medical costs are also out-of-pocket expenses.
+These expenses include mileage, tolls, and parking fees for personal vehicles or public transportation, such as bus fares, taxi fees, and rideshare services.
+Hotel room charges, and meals for out-of-town travel-related medical costs are also out-of-pocket expenses.

 Personal Care and Nursing Care Out-of-Pocket Expenses